Fonds 341 Marion Hill fonds

 Scope and content:

-Fourteen miscellaneous photographs of Marion Heller’s family and friends, many of them back on the farm after the war.
-Subjects include Grandpa Heller learning how to type for his new job as a magistrate in Winner, South Dakota; Beth in Nurse’s Training; Marion posing with friends as farm workers on the binder and hauling wood; and a large family grouping.
+Miscellaneous photographs of Marion Heller’s family and friends, many of them back on the farm after the war.
+Subjects include Beth in Nurse’s Training; Marion posing with friends as farm workers on the binder and hauling wood; the Grande Prairie Airport; and a family photograph.

 Scope and content: